rohan-paul/Awesome-JavaScript-Interviews/Topic-Wise-Notes/Javascript/Promise/then-in-Promise-Future-Reference-GOOD.md

 This is the anti-pattern that has been named “callback hell”.

 ### A promise is an object that wraps an asynchronous operation and notifies when it’s done.
 This sounds exactly like callbacks, but the important differences are in the usage of Promises.
-Instead of providing a callback, a promise has its own methods which you call to tell the promise what will happen when it is successful or when it fails.
+Instead of providing a callback, a promise has its own methods (.then) which you call to tell the promise what will happen when it is successful or when it fails.
 The methods a promise provides are “then(…)” for when a successful result is available and “catch(…)” for when something went wrong.

 Below is general syntax